Zyad-Eltayabi/Driving-and-Vehicle-License-Department-DVLD/README.md

 <h2>🎬 Watch the Demo Video! </h2>

-<p>Take a moment to explore the demo video, where I calmly give you a simple overview of how everything works. </p>
+Take a moment to explore the demo video, where I calmly give you a simple overview of how everything works. </br>
-<p>- Watch it on Google Drive : https://drive.google.com/file/d/1LupF0LuRmVztSVMMLh-fvZ2tqOsJuejo/view?usp=sharing</p>
+Please watch it on [Google Drive](https://drive.google.com/file/d/1LupF0LuRmVztSVMMLh-fvZ2tqOsJuejo/view).

 <h2>🛠️ Installation Steps:</h2>
 <p>
   1. Prerequisites
   <li> sql server management studio.</li>